 It wouldn’t be an exaggeration to claim that astronomy is one of the most, if not the most, exciting fields of science.
 The feeling of laying your eyes on the celestial bodies neighboring our planet and the solar system is always awe-inspiring.
-If you are fresh into your stargazing days and looking to buy your first telescope, then you might find our Celestron Powerseeker 127EQ review quite helpful.
+If you are fresh into your stargazing days and looking to buy your first telescope, then you might find our Celestron Powerseeker 127EQ review helpful.

 You wouldn’t be the first person to call it quits too soon trying to take up astronomy.
 Your first experience is the ultimate selling point, and if you don’t feel intrigued by that, chances are you will never find it fascinating in the future.